GenericMappingTools/pygmt/doc/maintenance.md

    last release (e.g., use `git shortlog HEAD...v0.4.0 -sne`).
-8. Update `README.rst` with new information on the new release version, including a vX.Y.Z documentation link, and compatibility with GMT/Python/NumPyPython versions.
+8. Update `README.rst` with new information on the new release version, including a vX.Y.Z documentation link, and compatibility with GMT/Python/NumPy versions.
 Follow
    [NEP 29](https://numpy.org/neps/nep-0029-deprecation_policy.html#detailed-description)
    for compatibility updates.
 9. Refresh citation information.
 Specifically, the BibTeX in `README.rst` and `CITATION.cff` needs to be updated with any metadata changes.
 Please follow guidelines in `AUTHORSHIP.md` for updating the author list in the BibTeX.
-   More information about the `CITATION.cff` specication can be found at https://github.com/citation-file-format/citation-file-format/blob/main/schema-guide.md
+   More information about the `CITATION.cff` specification can be found at https://github.com/citation-file-format/citation-file-format/blob/main/schema-guide.md

 ### Check the README syntax